 - An MRI of the knee.
 An MRI machine takes special pictures of the tissues inside your knee.
 The pictures will show whether these tissues have been stretched or torn.

 - A CT scan or an arteriogram to look for any injuries to your blood vessels.

 If you have a PCL injury, you may need:

-If you have a severe injury, such as a knee dislocation, you will need knee surgery to repair the joint.
+If you have a severe injury, such as a knee dislocation when more than one ligament is torn, you will need knee surgery to repair the joint.
 For milder injuries, you may not need surgery.
-Some people can live and function normally with a torn PCL.
-However, if you are younger, having a torn PCL may lead to arthritis symptoms as you age.
-Talk with your doctor about the best treatment for you.
+A lot of people can live and function normally with a torn PCL.
+However, if you are younger, having a torn PCL and instability of your knee may lead to arthritis as you age.
+Talk with your provider about the best treatment for you.

 Follow R.I.C.E. to help reduce pain and swelling:

 - Rest your leg and avoid putting weight on it.